Pacific Fruit Express In Utah

 Salt Lake City Ice Transfer Plant (ITP)

-In July 1946 Utah Ice and Storage updated its Plant No. 2 ice manufacturing plant, also known as its Short Line plant, on 2nd North.
+In July 1946 Utah Ice & Storage updated its Plant No. 2 ice manufacturing plant, also known as its Short Line plant, on 2nd North.
 At the same time PFE built an icing platform closer to Union Pacific mainline, allowing better access for rail cars on Union Pacific tracks, as well as allowing access for icing of rail cars being moved by D&RGW.
 Pacific Fruit Express took a series of photos showing the new icing platform.

 The new PFE ice dock at Salt Lake City, built in 1946, was a double platform with a capacity of 14 cars along each side.
-Ice was purchased from Utah Ice and Storage manufacturing plant adjacent to the new ice dock.
-Employees of Utah Ice and Storage provided all of the labor for the PFE icing platform, as well as whatever icing was needed at the Union Pacific passenger depot, three blocks to the south.
+Ice was purchased from Utah Ice & Storage manufacturing plant adjacent to the new ice dock.
+Employees of Utah Ice & Storage provided all of the labor for the PFE icing platform, as well as whatever icing was needed at the Union Pacific passenger depot, three blocks to the south.

 (View photos of the PFE icing platform in Salt Lake City, taken in March 1946)